puradawid/puradawid.github.io/whoami.md

 <div class="tldr">
 Tldr:
-* software engineer
+* the software engineer
-* main goal: have an impact on million people
+* the main goal: have an impact on million people
-* currently working on: [Jira][1]
+* currently working on [Jira][1]
 </div>

 {::options parse_block_html="false" /}

 ## Hi there,

-I am glad you visit my blog.
-In order to make this place good for both of us I had to define my goal, who are you and how we both can benefit from here.
+I am glad you are here.
+This place has to be comfortable for both of us.
+I am going to define my goal, describe you and answer how we both can benefit from our symbiosis.

-Enjoy the reading!

-### Why am I writing this blog?
+Enjoy!

+### What is the reason for writing this?

+I used to ask people what their life's goals are, so I am forced to write down mine as well.
+It is all about doing work that impacts on million people.
+I am dead serious here.
+Programming was the best skill I have ever had so far.
-My life goal is do work that has an impact on million people.
-I bet on my programming skills years ago - now participating in development of the most popular products on the Earth.
+Currently, I am participating in the development of the most popular products on the Earth.

-By writing this blog, I am making this progress more visible for you and myself.
+Writing a blog is about recording thoughts, facts and context.
+It makes my progress more visible for you and myself.
 You can see my weaknesses and strengths.
-Visibility of these will make me better, eventually - I will be closer to the goal.
-Is it a good thesis?
+Visibility makes me better.
+Eventually, I will get closer to the goal.
+Am I right or wrong?
-Let's try to make an experiment!

 I need you.
-Your opinions about my progress are important.
-It isn't like I would blindly follow the voice of majority though - I have learnt that different perspectives help me solve problems but they are never simple recipes for success.
+Your opinions about my progress matter to me.
+I wouldn't follow the majority voice though.
+Various perspectives helped me solve problems before, but they aren't simple recipes for success.

 ### Who is my audience?

-This blog is mostly for software engineers - regardless level of professionalism or seniority (which is not the same thing IMO).
-Preferably, you need to know what is a programming and can write some code (and read it afterwards!).
-Ideally, you are more intelligent than I am (which is not difficult) and keen on giving me a feedback.
+Generally, this blog is for software engineers - regardless of the level of professionalism or seniority (which is not the same thing IMO).
+Preferably, you can write some code (and read it afterwards!).
+Ideally, you are more intelligent and experienced than I am (which is not difficult) and keen on giving me a lot of feedback.

-There is no programming without a team and organisational process.
-I am going to scratch the surface of these topics as well.
-If you are familiar with Quality Assurance in software development industry or being agile/doing Scrum, you will find here something for you as well!
+Project managers, Scrum masters and QA people also welcomed here!
+There is no software without your input, ideas and hard work.

 ### Why should you follow it?

-You can find here topics mostly not related to specific programming language, but common patterns that emerges of most of them.
-Feel free to use it in your work!
-It may not be a secret knowledge mostly, but it might push your career forward as well.

-Last but not least: you can observe progress in reaching the goal.
-Help me make my work useful for million people!
+We, software engineers, love patterns.
+We are using them all the time.
+I am going to find the one of being successful in software engineering.
+Sharing my experience may prevent you from making mistakes I have done already.

+Your advice, directions and thoughts will help me.
+You can have a real impact on my life.
+Let's make it an exciting journey!

 ### How can you contact me?

-You are really welcomed to engage:
+You are welcomed to engage by:

 * [Twitter][2]
 * [Github][3]
 * [Email][4]

+Comments, likes, shares and other interactions are appreciated!

 [1]: https://www.atlassian.com/software/jira/core
 [2]: https://twitter.com/dawidpura